yvelikova/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

 #### Simple test with docker and curl

-This sample test uses curl packaged in a docker container to start a few simultaneus API transactions and displays the return status for each attempt.
+This sample test uses curl packaged in a docker container to start a few simultaneous API transactions and displays the return status for each attempt.
 Replace `<your_url_here>` with an endpoint of your proxy.

 ```
 docker run curlimages/curl:7.66.0 -s -o /dev/null -w "%{url_effective}:%{http_code}\n" -Z "<your_url_here>#[1-5]"